almibe/ligature-specification/graveyard.md

 ## Purpose

-This document exists as a catalog of some ideas I've experimented with and eventually decided against regarding Ligature.
+This document exists as a catalog of some ideas that have been experimented with and eventually were decided against regarding the design of Ligature.

-### Implement RDF
+### Implementing RDF

 At various times Ligature was much closer to being a standard RDF implementation.
 Since there already are multiple RDF implementations for most popular programming languages,